 THE CD RECORDING STANDARD WAS FIRST DEFINED in the so-called “Red Book”, released in 1980 by Philips and Sony.
 The recording method is LPCM (Linear pulse-code modulation, often just referred to as PCM), which takes the original analogue wave signal, chops it up into slices, then registers the size of each slice as a series of numbers.
 Clearly, the finer the slices and the more precisely each slice is measured, the more accurate the recording will be.

 But too many fine slices measured too precisely could produce data overkill.
 This was a particular problem back in the ’80s when the data capacity of a CD was limited to around 800MB, reduced to 700MB allowing for error correction.
-The size of each slice is a function of how often you choose to sample the signal (the sample rate) and the Philips/Sony compromise set this as 44,100 samples per second, or 44.1kHz.
+The number of slices is a function of how often you choose to sample the signal (the sample rate) and the Philips/Sony compromise set this as 44,100 samples per second, or 44.1kHz.

 The numerical value of each slice is recorded as a binary number, a string of ones and zeros.
 The longer the string, the more precise the measurement.
 Here again, a compromise is needed.
 Philips/Sony settled on a string 16 bits long, technically called “16-bit quantization”.